SannMyatMin/SannMyatMin/README.md

 # About Me 🦊:
-I am currently pursuing a degree in Software Engineering, where I have developed a strong understanding of software development principles, problem-solving approaches, and real-world system design.
+I am currently pursuing a degree in Software Engineering, where I have developed a strong understanding of software development principles, problem-solving approaches, and real-world system design.My academic journey has helped me understand how software is built, tested, and maintained across its full lifecycle.
+I am particularly interested in how technology can solve real-world problems, and I enjoy working on projects that require logical thinking, collaboration, and continuous learning.
-Email - sanmyatmin88@gmail.com

 # Tech Stack 💻: